Frequently Asked Questions about Fiscal Sponsorship

 How many organizations does Springboard sponsor?

-We sponsor about 200 small organizations and artist projects.
+We sponsor around 180 small organizations and artist projects.

 As a newly sponsored project, how can I make this fiscal sponsorship run smoothly?